CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-25-rewire-your-brain.markdown

 - Salmon, eggs, some cheese, blueberries, almonds, spinach, turkey, avocado, fresh garlic, avocado oil for cooking, olive oil for dressing, olives, high fiber.
 - Organic, grass-fed, and non-gmo being of vital importance.
-- Exersize and light therapy "sunlight" (Vitamin D) are also beneficial.
+- Exercise and light therapy "sunlight" (Vitamin D) are also beneficial.
 - Avoid all forms of [smoking](https://www.youtube.com/embed/Tgp-oZ_f6Xk)
 - Avoid all forms of heavy drinking.
 - Reduce your sugar intake with stevia.